Tennessee Counseling License Requirements

 Depending on the type of counseling licensure you seek, the process and requirements will vary.
 In addition to mental health counseling, other popular licensed counseling professions include licensed marriage and family therapists, school counselors, and substance abuse counselors.

 Licensed Marital and Family Therapist (LMFT)

-Tennessee requires licensed marital and family therapists (LMFTs) to be licensed by the Tennessee Board of Licensed Professional Counselors, Licensed Marital and Family Therapists, and Licensed Clinical Pastoral Therapists.
-The application can be completed online or submitted using the paper application.
-A graduate degree in marriage and family therapy or a related field is required.
-The program should include a course on the Diagnostic and Statistical Manual of Mental Disorders (DSM) and a 300-hour practicum or internship.
+Tennessee requires licensed marital and family therapists (LMFTs) to be licensed by the Tennessee Board for Licensed Professional Counselors, Licensed Marital and Family Therapists, and Licensed Clinical Pastoral Therapists.
+A graduate degree in marriage and family therapy or a related field (with substantial coursework in marriage and family therapy) is required from a regionally-accredited institution.
+The program should include a 300-hour practicum or internship.
 In Tennessee, LMFTs provide psychotherapy services related to emotional, affective, behavioral, and social issues impacting family, partner, or interpersonal relationships.
 Tennessee LMFTs cannot assess or diagnose mental health disorders.
 The steps to become an LMFT are:

 - Apply for and receive your LMFT license.

 To learn more about licensed marital and family therapist careers, visit our LMFT career guide.